-- 1. Vehicle Access Provide a new access from Lavington Lane and also create a drop-off/collection parking area to service the Primary School. - 2.
-Pedestrian Movement Provide footways across the site to link with local pavement and footpath routes. - 3.
+- 1. Vehicle Access Provide a new access from Lavington Lane and also create a dropoff/collection parking area to service the Primary School. - 2.
+Pedestrian Movement Provide footways across the site to link with local pavement and footpath routes.
+Provide a safe crossing opportunity on Lavington Lane. - 3.
 Housing and Design Provide a mixed development of small/medium family houses and smaller accommodation for downsizing including bungalow and other types of accommodation for elderly and disabled people in an open, well designed layout.
 The provision of affordable housing should meet the need identified in the 2017 West Lavington Parish Housing Needs Survey. - 4.
-Parking Provide adequate off street parking both to serve the new housing and to supplement provision at the Primary School. - 5.
-Landscaping Provide landscaping belts on the northern and eastern perimeter of the site. - 6.
+Parking Provide adequate off street parking both to serve the new housing and to supplement provision at the Primary School.

+- 5. Landscaping Provide landscaping belts on the northern and eastern perimeter of the site. - 6.
 Drainage Provide drainage systems that are pollution free and minimize surface water run off to the surrounding area.